Biography

 Dannebohm has long promoted the writings of L. Frank Baum and their impact on his home state of Kansas.
 He was a keynote speaker for a statewide commemoration of the author’s birthday celebration.
 In 2017 Dannebohm hosted a birthday celebration at his residence welcoming family members of some of the cast of The Wizard of Oz motion picture.
 Later that year he welcomed two of Oz lyricist Yip Harburg’s great-grandsons and Oz historian Ryan Jay to his home for a concert and presentation.
 He was interviewed for and served as executive producer of an Oz documentary.

-Mr. Dannebohm is a political independent (read more here) and no longer accepts invitations for interviews or speaking engagements.
+Mr. Dannebohm is a political independent, an avid supporter of the arts, and a cigar aficionado.
 He resides in the Commonwealth of Virginia.